sebkirche/pcurl/README.md

         mandatory and if you do not specify Connection: it is kept open by default.
 We send automatically a Connection: close by default.
         Default is HTTP/1.1

+        Note that pcurl supports curl parameters --http0.9, --http1.0 and http1.1 if only you have Getopt::Long >= 2.39

     -i, --include, --include-response
         Include the response headers in the output.